 Initiative Number 2011 Mitigation Action Responsible Party Status (In progress, No progress, Complete) Describe Status 1.
 Please describe what was accomplished and indicate % complete.
 2. If there was no progress, indicate what obstacles/delays encountered?
 3. If there was progress, how is/was the action being funded (e.g., FEMA HMGP grant, local budget)?
-Next Step (Include in 2015 HMP? or Discontinue) Describe Next Step 1.
+Next Step (Include in 2016 HMP? or Discontinue) Describe Next Step 1.
 If including action in the 2015 HMP, revise/reword to be more specific (as appropriate).
-2. If discontinue, explain why.
+2. If discontinue, explain why. ensure that it meets the current snow load standards.
 Vernon Township 8 Retrofit roof to meet current snow load standards on Rolling Hill School located on Sammis Road.
-School Board Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+School Board Administrator No Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP When replacing the roof of the Rolling Hill School building on Sammis Road, ensure that it meets the current snow load standards.
 Vernon Township 9 Retrofit roof to meet current snow load standards on Walnut Ridge School located on route 517.
-School Board Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+School Board Administrator No Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP When replacing the roof of the Walnut Ridge School building on Route 517, ensure that it meets the current snow load standards.
 Vernon Township 10 Stormwater management system upgrade and improvement along Maple Grange Road and Vernon Crossing Road.
-DPW Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+DPW Administrator In Progress The Township is currently in the progress of updating and improving the stormwater management system; however, it has not been completed to date.
+Include in 2016 HMP Stormwater management system upgrade and improvement along Maple Grange Road and Vernon Crossing Road.
 Vernon Township 11 Embankment stabilization for Mountain Creek Water Park located on route 94.
-Facility Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+Facility Administrator Complete This project has been completed.
+Discontinue This project has been completed and will not be included in the 2016 HMP Update.
 Vernon Township 12 Stormwater management system along Tenneco Pipeline.
-DPW Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+DPW Administrator In Progress The Township is currently in the progress of updating and improving the stormwater management system; however, it has not been completed to date.
+Include in 2016 HMP Stormwater management system along Tenneco Pipeline.
 Vernon Township 13 Harden SES Americom building located on route 517 and Edsel Drive to FEMA 361 Standards.
-Facility Administrator Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+Facility Administrator No Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP Harden SES Americom building located on route 517 and Edsel Drive to FEMA 361 Standards.
 Vernon Township 14 Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.
-OEM Coordinator, in coordination with SCDEM Choose an item.
-1. 2.
-3. 4.
-Choose an item.
-1. 2.
+OEM Coordinator, in coordination with SCDEM No Progress Due to lack of funding, this project has not been completed.
+Include in 2016 HMP Conduct all-hazards public education and outreach program for hazard mitigation and preparedness.